+Too often the history of Europe is described as a series of interminable wars and quarrels.
 Yet from our perspective today surely what strikes us most is our common political experience.
-The story of how Europeans explored and colonised and - yes, without apology civilised the world is an extraordinary tale of talent and valour.
+The story of how Europeans explored and colonised and - yes, without apology - civilised the world is an extraordinary tale of talent and valour.
 We British have in a special way contributed to Europe.

-For over the centuries we have fought and

-died for her freedom, to prevent Europe

-from falling under the dominance of a
+For over the centuries we have fought and died for her freedom, fought to prevent Europe from falling under the dominance of a single power.

-single power.

 Had it not been for that, Europe would have been united long before now - but not in liberty or justice.
-The way in which for the last two hundred years we have fought tyranny in Europe, and still today station 70,000 British servicemen on the mainland is proof enough of our commitment to its future.
-13 The European Community is one manifestation of that European identity.
+The way in which in this century we have fought tyranny in Europe, and still today station 70,000 British servicemen on the mainland is proof enough of our commitment to its future.
+The European Community is one manifestation of that European identity.
 It is not the only one.

-We must never forget that East of the Iron Curtain peoples who once enjoyed a full share of European culture, freedom and identity have been cut off from their roots.
+We must never forget that East of the Iron

+Curtain peoples who once enjoyed a full

+share of European culture, freedom and

+identity have been cut off from their

+roots.

 We shall always look on Warsaw, Prague and Budapest as great European cities.

-We do not want to have so frozen a 1structure in Western Europe that we cannot reconvoldedel be adapt to make use of the new opportunities and new challenges that may open there ~ L'arten Europe.

 Nor should we forget that European values

-have gone to make the United States of
+have helped to make the United States of

 America into the dynamic defender of

 freedom which she has become.

 The history of Europe itself cries out against the creation of an inward-looking super-State.

 A citizen of Europe is a citizen of the world - the world whose values and standards Europe herself has done so much to create.

+Europe's Future

-0 Europe's Future This is no arid chronicle of obscure historical facts.
+This is no arid chronicle of obscure historical facts.

 It is the record of nearly two thousand years of British involvement in Europe and contribution to Europe, a contribution which is today as strong as ever.

-Yes, we have looked also to wider horizons - and thank goodness we did, because
+Yes, we have looked also to wider horizons

+- and thank goodness we did, because

 Europe would never have prospered and never will prosper as a narrow, inward-looking club.

-But that does not diminish the fact that Britain is as full, as rightful, as wholeheartedly a part of Europe as any other member state of the European Community.
+But that does not diminish the fact that

+Britain is as full, as rightful, as

+wholeheartedly a part of Europe as any

+other member state of the European

+Community.